 - Remove from oven and cool on baking pan for about 2 minutes until you can handle them comfortably with your hands.

-- Meanwhile, sift 1/2 cup icing sugar into a medium bowl.
-While cookies are still warm, roll them in icing sugar.
-Place cookies on cooling rack, once they have cooled completely, roll them in icing sugar again.
+Meanwhile, sift 1/2 cup powdered sugar into a medium bowl.
+While cookies are still warm, roll them in powdered sugar.
+Place cookies on a cooling rack, once they have cooled completely, roll them in powdered sugar again.